dsimonow/microanalyzerclient/README.md

 # Microservice Analyzer Tool Idee

-DOESN'T ACTUALLY HAVE ANY TOOL FUNCTIONALITY THAN TO SHOW HOW SOMETHING LIKE THIS COULD BE IMPLEMENTED
+### DOESN'T ACTUALLY HAVE ANY TOOL FUNCTIONALITY THAN TO SHOW HOW SOMETHING LIKE THIS COULD BE IMPLEMENTED

-KEINE AKTIVE ENTWICKLUNG
-NOT MAINTAINED
+### NOT MAINTAINED

-#Beispielhafte Implementierung von Tools zum Tracen und Begutachten von Microservice Anwendungen
+### Beispielhafte Implementierung von Tools zum Tracen und Begutachten von Microservice Anwendungen

 Übersicht des Projektes: